Inbox Zero Is the Wrong Goal for Email

 Clearing your inbox gives the illusion of productivity without necessarily advancing any meaningful work.
 It is the ultimate fake busy activity.

 Think about it this way.
 If you spend 20 minutes achieving inbox zero, what have you actually accomplished?
 You have read messages, filed some away, and replied to others.
 But how many of those replies moved your most important project forward?
 How many of those emails were things only you could handle?
 The answer is usually: very few.
+I have seen lawyers chase inbox zero religiously, processing 200 emails a day, only to realize they spent more time on email triage than on billable work.

 What Email Mastery Actually Looks Like